 - Type links into your browser instead of clicking on the link.
 This will prevent a redirected link.

 - Do not open attachments unless from a trusted sender.

 - If it is free or too good to be true then do not trust it.

-- Before you donate to charity research the company to make sure it is real.
-Use guidestar.org to search for registered charities.
+- Before you donate to charity, research the company to make sure it is real.
+Use the Guidestar Nonprofit Directory to search for registered charities.